Metrolink (California): Early organizing

-Inter-city rail service around Los Angeles persisted through the formation of Amtrak in 1971.
-Rail operations suitable for commuters remained elusive throughout the 1980s.
+Inter-city rail service around Los Angeles persisted through the formation of Amtrak in 1971, but rail operations suitable for commuters remained elusive throughout the 1980s.
 On October 18, 1982, CalTrain, LA's first commuter rail service, began on the existing Ventura County Line, but only lasted a few months before termination, on March 1, 1983.

 The Orange County Transportation Commission initiated the Amtrak-operated Orange County Commuter in early 1990, running between Los Angeles and San Juan Capistrano, but a more comprehensive approach was deemed necessary.
 Senate Bill 1402 was signed into law on May 25, 1990, which directed local transportation authorities to establish a regional plan for commuter rail by the year's end.

 In October 1990, the member agencies of the SCRRA had announced the purchase of 175 mi of track, maintenance yards, and stations and other property from Southern Pacific for $450 million in 1990.
 (Note: $ in adjusted for inflation) The rights to use Los Angeles Union Station were purchased from Union Pacific, the station's owner at the time, for $17 million in the same year (Note: $ in adjusted for inflation) (Union Station has since been purchased by Los Angeles Metro).
 Freight operations would continue on some corridors under coordination with passenger services.
 The joint powers authority was formally founded in 1991.